beachplum-io/brutalismbot/README.md

 <img alt="install-uninstall" src="./docs/install-uninstall.png"/>

-When the app is installed, Slack sends a `POST` request of the OAuth event to the Brutalismbot REST API with the incoming webhook URL.
-The event is published to an SNS topic that triggers a Lambda to persist the OAuth to S3.
+When the app is installed, The Brutalismbot REST API sends a `POST` request to Slack's [oauth.access](https://api.slack.com/methods/oauth.access) REST endpoint.
+The resulting OAuth payload (with incoming webhook URL) is published to an SNS topic that triggers a Lambda that persists the payload to S3 and sends the current top bost on /r/brutalism to the new workspace using the webhook URL.

 When the app is uninstalled, Slack sends a `POST` request of the uninstall event to the Brutalismbot REST API.
 The event is published to an SNS topic that triggers a Lambda to remove the OAuth from S3.